Skip to content

 • FileIO complexity - PyIceberg FileIO API has learning curve

-• Initial setup - Must install plugin package (e.g., pip install floe-storage-s3)
+• Initial setup - Must install plugin package (e.g., pip install floe-storage-minio)

-• Implemented storage plugin - floe-storage-s3 supports AWS S3 and S3-compatible endpoints such as MinIO
+• Implemented storage plugin - floe-storage-minio supports MinIO using S3-compatible protocol settings

 • Provider-native plugins - GCS or Azure plugins are future/provider-specific extensions, not alpha-shipped packages